-What’s more, ANR isn’t a one-size-fits-all method like most other opioid dependency treatments.
+What’s more, ANR isn’t a one-size-fits-all method like most other opioid dependence treatments.
 On the contrary, each ANR treatment is tailored to every patient after considering their medical history, substance use history, and individual needs.
-This makes ANR not only highly effective but also very safe, even for patients with cardiovascular, renal, and other conditions.
+This makes ANR highly effective and safe, even for patients with cardiovascular, renal, and other conditions.

 To get started with the ANR treatment, contact us today for a free, 100% confidential consultation.

 Although kratom isn’t classified as an opioid, it can produce not only similar effects but also similar withdrawal symptoms to opioids.
 Because of this, you should never quit taking it without medical supervision.